 Preview of the Step by Step Abstract Face Tutorial

 - Draw an Abstract Face PDF Tutorial (see button above)

 Time needed: 1 hour.

-Draw and Paint an Abstract Face
+Draw and Paint an Abstract Face in 9 easy steps

 - Make guidelines.
 Draw the nose.

 - Extend the two sides to the top of the paper.

 - Draw four curved lines for the eyes.